 Elevated expression of GM3 in receptor-bearing targets confers resistance to human immunodeficiency virus type 1 fusion.J Virol.
 78: 7360-8, 2004. [ Journal Article ]

 Conformational changes and fusion activity of influenza virus hemagglutinin of the H2 and H3 subtypes: effects of acid pretreatment.J Virol.
 64: 3824-32, 1990. [ Journal Article ]

-Dr. Puri received her Ph.D. degree in chemistry from the Central Drug Research Institute, Lucknow, India studying the chemical synthesis of modified phospholipids and possible use of their liposomes in drug delivery.
-Currently she holds the Research Biologist position at the CCR Nanobiology Program, NCI-Frederick, NIH.
-Her research revolves around several themes including (a) Cell Biology of Viral Entry, (b) Development of Lipid-Based Nanoparticles for Targeted Delivery of Cancer Therapeutics (c) Development of nano-scale diagnostic tools for detection of pathogens and cancer biomarkers, and (d) Mechanisms of opportunistic infections in AIDS and related diseases.
+Dr. Puri received her Ph.D. degree in chemistry from the Central Drug Research Institute, Lucknow, INDIA, studying the chemical synthesis of modified phospholipids and possible use of their liposomes in drug delivery.
+Currently she holds the Research Biologist position at the CCR RNA Biology laboratory, NCI-Frederick, NIH.
+Her research revolves around several themes including (a) Lipid-based nanoparticles for targeted delivery of cancer therapeutics including RNAi Therapeutics, (b) Stimuli-senstive nanomedicine for on-demand site-specific delivery of anti-cancer drugs and siRNAs to improve cancer therapies, (c) Development of nano-scale diagnostic tools for detection of pathogens and cancer biomarkers, and (d) Cell Biology of Viral Entry, and mechanisms of opportunistic infections in AIDS and related diseases.